 What it measures

-Eight specific Math.* function results that expose how each JavaScript engine approximates transcendental functions.
+A set of Math.* function results that expose how each JavaScript engine approximates transcendental functions.
 The floating-point values are fully deterministic within a given engine version but differ across V8, SpiderMonkey, and JavaScriptCore.

 Results do not vary across hardware: the same engine on the same version always produces the same output regardless of CPU model.
 This makes the signal a clean engine discriminator with no hardware noise.